Kartik213/Socially/README.md

 ## Overview

-This is a Fullstack MERN application that allows users to create accounts, authenticate, like posts, and toggle between light and dark modes.
+This is a Fullstack MERN application that allows users to create accounts, authenticate, create post, delete post, like posts, and toggle between light and dark modes.
 It uses React for the frontend, Express and Node.js for the backend, MongoDB for the database, and Material-UI for the user interface.

 ## Authentication